miguelgazela/Serial-Port-RS232/README.md

 Serial-Port-RS232
 =================

-Program that sends a file from one computer to another using a RS232 serial port.
+Sends a file from one computer to another using a RS232 serial port.

+It has a Layered Architecture.